-Perennial Real Estate Holdings Limited (Perennial) is an integrated real estate and healthcare company headquartered and listed in Singapore.
+Perennial Real Estate Holdings Private Limited (Perennial) is an integrated real estate and healthcare company headquartered and listed in Singapore.
 As a real estate owner, developer and manager Perennial focuses strategically on large-scale mixed-use developments.

 Caldwell House is built by architect G.D.
 Coleman for magistrate clerk H.C.
 Caldwell.